-Belén coordinates the Get Healthy SMC’ Healthy Economy efforts to ensure all San Mateo County residents and workers have access to quality jobs and training opportunities.
-Belén has ten years of experience promoting equity through multi-sectoral partnerships, community-based research, policy advocacy, community organizing, and leadership development.
+Belén oversees Get Healthy SMC Healthy Economy and Healthy Housing efforts to ensure all San Mateo County residents and workers have access to quality jobs, training opportunities, and a place to call home.
+Belén has over ten years of experience promoting equity through multi-sectoral partnerships, community-based research, policy advocacy, community organizing, nonprofit management, and leadership development.

 Grace supports Get Healthy objectives to ensure that every San Mateo County resident has access to quality jobs and opportunities to build financial security.
 Trained in City Planning, her professional background is in community wealth building, cooperative development, and nonprofit finance.

 Rosa coordinates Get Healthy’s social media, website, and e-communications content.
 She also coordinates outreach and recruitment, as well as the onboarding processes for Get Healthy’s internship program.
 She supports land use and transportation strategy by tracking local planning, assisting community partners applying for funding, and tracking opportunities to integrate health in other public policy arenas.